ooni/probe-cli/internal/tutorial/measurex/chapter03/README.md

 ## Conclusion

-We have seen how we can configure and use the flow for sending DNS queries over UDP and we have seen some common errors.
+We have seen how we sending DNS queries over UDP, measure the results, and what happens on common error conditions.